 Although visual inspection of a distribution allows us to see all the scores, this list is long and unwieldy and inadequate for describing this group of patients or comparing them with any other group.
 We can begin to summarize the data by presenting them in a frequency distribution, a table of rank ordered scores that shows the number of times each value occurred, or its frequency (f).

 The first two columns in Table 22-1B show the frequency distribution for the CRT scores.
-Now we can ...
+Now ...